-Muslim pirates of Morocco raided European coasts and carried away over a million to the North African slave markets.
-An estimated 180 millions Africans were captured ad sold into Muslim slavery.
+Muslim pirates of Morocco raided European coasts and carried away over a million to the North African slave markets, where also tens of millions of Africans were sold into slavery.

 Thomas Osborne Davis wrote in his poem, “The Sack of Baltimore” (1895):